5 rue Conté, 75003 Paris - France - Tel. +33.1.42715780

 ESL509 Research Methods in TESOL Core

-ESL510A (Capstone Option 1) TESOL Portfolio Elective
+ESL510A ( Option 1) TESOL Portfolio Elective

 ESL501 General Linguistics (10 ECTS / 4US)